Symba-Drumz/Wk-1-Js-Practice/README.md

 # Week 1 Toy Problems - JavaScript Solutions

-This repository contains JavaScript solutions to the Week 1 Toy Problems assigned during the web development course.
+This repository contains JavaScript solutions to the Week 1 Toy Problems.
 Each solution is written in a separate file, following the guidelines provided.

 ---